bobvann/RPirrigate/README.md

 RPirrigate provide to the users an easy-to-use, nice-to-see software for managing an irrigation system using a Raspberry Pi and few relayes and valves connected to the GPIO ports.

 A guide for the hardware part of the projects still needs to be written yet.

-My goal was to make it easy to install too, so I decided to use chef to build the installer

 It also has full multilanguage support, with language files easy to build and add to the software.